vrooje/ScienceTeamGuide/Draft Guide.md

 ### Archiving Projects

 If a project is deemed to be complete then in the first instance it will be 'archived'.
 Archived projects are modified to include a prominent message to volunteers that the site is no longer collecting useful data.
-The project remains on the Zooniverse homepage and we continue post social media updates, and support the blog and Talk.
+We continue post social media updates, and support the blog and Talk.

 ### Retiring Projects